bhhnguyen/bhhnguyen.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Huntinality
-description: a project with a background image
+description: First Cardinality online hunt
-img: assets/img/12.jpg
+img: assets/img/huntinality1_title.png
 importance: 1
-category: work
+category: online-hunt
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+The first hunt I ever wrote for, <a href="https://2021.huntinality.com/">Huntinality</a>, was one that I wrote with about 10 of my MIT Mystery Hunt teammates on Cardinality.
+I was the creative director and lead puzzle editor for this hunt, which consisted of around 20 puzzles.
+Nearly 500 teams participated in this hunt, which was exciting for what was our first writing effort.
+I've highlighted some of the puzzles I wrote below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/datingsim1.jpg" title="dating sim" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/datingsim1.jpg" title="dating sim" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/datingsim1.jpg" title="dating sim" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    These are screenshots from <a href="https://2021.huntinality.com/puzzle/thedatingsim.html">Dating Sim</a>, a puzzle embedded in a brief dating sim visual novel developed in RenPy.
+This puzzle was about determining how to satsify constraints about each of the dating show's contestants and making deductions about said constraints to get to an answer.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">